pxslip/db-studio/docs/app/data-model.md

 human-friendly.
 However, even for developers with strong SQL database skills, building out APIs and GUIs to build and manage a data model is time consuming.

-## Data Models in Directus
+## Data Models in DB Studio

-All relational data model concepts listed above apply in Directus.
+All relational data model concepts listed above apply in DB Studio.
 You get complete, un-opinionated, relational data model design and configuration.
-The difference is that Directus handles all SQL, builds the API, and provides a Data Studio which lets business users work with data in a human-friendly way.
+The difference is that DB Studio handles all SQL, builds the API, and provides a Data Studio which lets business users work with data in a human-friendly way.

 The Data Studio also offers features and functionalities to display and interact with your data intuitively.
 Once your